alexanderthclark/Stats1101/_sources/correlation.md

 For each of these two pairs, which variable would you choose as the independent variable?

 1. Hours of sleep and test performance on the following day
-2. Welfare spending and poverty
+2. Public assistance (like welfare) and poverty
 3. Attractiveness and income